 Brain tumours (or brain tumors as they are known internationally) are the leading cause of childhood cancer deaths in the UK.
 Around 500 children and young people in the UK are diagnosed each year.
 Diagnosis times of childhood brain tumours are longer in the UK than in many other countries.

 Based on scientific research into the causes of these delays, funded by The Brain Tumour Charity, the HeadSmart campaign aims to reduce brain tumour and brain cancer diagnosis times to four weeks or less.

-HeadSmart is raising national awareness of the common signs and symptoms of a brain tumour in children and young people by equipping parents, the public and healthcare professionals with information they need.
-This is achieved through the distribution of symptom cards and posters to raise awareness of symptoms, and the promotion of a clinical guideline and training module for health professionals.
+HeadSmart helped raise national awareness of the common signs and symptoms of a brain tumour in children and young people by equipping parents, the public and healthcare professionals with information they need.
+This was achieved through the distribution of symptom cards and posters to raise awareness of symptoms, and the promotion of a clinical guideline and training module for health professionals.

 Sacha shares her story, and talks about symptoms of a brain tumour and the HeadSmart campaign.

 Sacha Langton-Gilks lost her 16-year-old son David (known as DD), to a brain tumour in 2012.

 HeadSmart was developed in collaboration with the Children’s Brain Tumour Research Centre at The University of Nottingham and the Royal College of Paediatrics and Child Health.